ACruz-42/F24_Team1_CapstoneDemo/Reports/Detailed-Design.md

 As demonstrated through these calculations, when a balance of half the potential torque and half the potential speed is available, the robot still traverses the field twice in about 33 seconds.

+### Battery Life and Speed Relationship
+In order to determine the longevity of the robot using the motor specifications, one must consider the number of matches that will be played and the battery usage per match.
+Game Manual 1 states that there will be three qualifying matches and three elimination rounds on the path to first place.
+It will be assumed that the robot is operating for a full three minutes in each and that the motors will be operating with a worst-case, heavy load current of 5.5A, the stall current.
+According to [15], the discharge time for a battery is equal to the estimated battery capacity in amp-hours divided by the current draw (amps) from the electrical load.
+The two motors are the electrical load in this case, each with a maximum 5.5A of current draw for a total of 11A.
+Six matches, at 3 minutes each, equals 18 minutes or 0.3 hours.
+Multiply this necessary discharge time of 0.3 hours by the 5.5A maximum to get the necessary battery capacity for the two motors, which equals 1.65 ah.
+This desired capacity is a small fraction of the available capacity for the 24V batteries being considered, with 100ah or more being a commonly used threshold.
+Therefore, the battery loss from round to round should not be an issue with regard to the motors.

+It is still important to consider the fact that the speed will drop as the available battery voltage decreases.
+If the voltage were reduced to 6V instead of the full 12V for the motors, the listed no-load speed would be 100 RPM, which would double the time estimate for the no-load, field segment calculations.
+Doubling the time estimate for the original no-load speed would result in 34 seconds, which meets Specification 3.
+Overall, the trend for the relationship between speed and voltage can be seen from [16], with the equation below:

+$RPM=V \cdot Kv\$

+RPM=linear wheel speed, V=test voltage, Kv=(No-Load RPM / No-Load Voltage)

+During testing, voltage to the motors can be measured using a multimeter, and the relative speed can be calculated using the test voltage and the process above.
+Exact voltage to speed data can then be extracted and used to make adjustments and assess what motor performance range is available.

 ### PID Parameter Calculation
 As far as PID tuning is concerned for the Drivetrain motor control, the operational flow chart serves as a visual for how the closed-loop feedback control would look.
 The algorithm for the PID values is demonstrated here [14]: